ubccr/hpc-toolset-tutorial/xdmod/README.md

 The asciinema media is not meant to be used on its own, they are intended for use in a "live" demonstration.

+`VIM` is used to edit files in this tutorial.
+If you prefer a different editor, please install it on the xdmod container.

 ## Submit some jobs to the cluster

 Before we install and configure XDMoD we are going to submit